SalomePlatform/adao/doc/en/ref_userpostanalysis_requirements.rst

 A set of post-processing commands is a special Python script, which is automatically activated at the end of the estimation calculations in ADAO.
-Any Python commands, which a user can add after a TUI calculation in ADAO, can be part of this post-processing.
+Any Python commands, which a user can add after a GUI calculation in ADAO, can be part of this post-processing.
 Several command set templates are available by default,essentially to give the simplest possible example of recording these series.

 To be usable in an automatic way, it is required that any call of the ADAO calculation case, to recover a variable, is done only with the reserved name "*ADD*".
-As an example, here is a very simple script (similar to the "*ValuePrinter*" template), usable to display the value of the optimal estimate::
+As an example, here is a very simple script (very similar to the "*ValuePrinter*" template), usable to display the value of the optimal estimate::

-    print('# Post-analysis')
     import numpy
     xa = numpy.ravel(ADD.get('Analysis')[-1])
-    print('Analysis',xa)
+    print('  === Analysis =',xa)

 If the command "*ADD.get(...)*", used to obtain a result variable, does not use the reserved name "*ADD*" for the calculation case, then the call will lead to